apache/sis-site/content/code-patterns.md

 some compilers emit a _"Local variable hides a field"_ warning.
 This warning can be disabled with a `@SuppressWarnings("LocalVariableHidesMemberVariable")` annotation.
 However, by convention Apache SIS applies this annotation only when the local variable should have the same value as the field.
-Otherwise, the warning should be resolved.
+Otherwise, the warning should be resolved by renaming a variable.
 When a code hides a field, it should be a statement such as `final Foo foo = this.foo;` or `final Foo foo = getFoo();` and may exist for the following reasons:

-* `this.foo` is non-final and we want to make sure that it is not modified by accident in the method.
+* `this.foo` is non-final and the developer wants to make sure that the field is not modified by accident in the method.
-* `this.foo` is a volatile field, therefor should be read only once and cached in the method for performance.
+* `this.foo` is a volatile field, therefore should be read only once and cached in the method for performance reasons.
 * `getFoo()` computes the value of `this.foo` lazily.